chriscolomb/Pew-Pew/README.md

-# pewpew
+# Pew Pew
-Ranking bot for TeamDuck nextcord Server.
+Discord Bot for Ranked Matchmaking with ELO Rating and Leaderboards